LearnLib/learnlib.github.io/pages/automatalib.md

   <dependency>
     <groupId>net.automatalib.distribution</groupId>
     <artifactId>automata-distribution</artifactId>
-    <version>0.11.0</version>
+    <version>0.12.0</version>
     <type>pom</type>
   </dependency>
 </dependencies>
 ```

 _Note: This dependency will add all components of AutomataLib to your project.
-If you only need a subset, have a look at the [List of AutomataLib Artifacts](https://github.com/LearnLib/automatalib/wiki/List-of-AutomataLib-Artifacts) to get an overview of the individual modules available on **[Maven Central](http://mvnrepository.com/artifact/net.automatalib)**._
+If you only need a subset, have a look at AutomataLib's [modules](https://learnlib.github.io/automatalib/maven-site/latest/apidocs/) which correspond to the individual artifacts available on **[Maven Central](http://mvnrepository.com/artifact/net.automatalib)**._

-If you are not using any build management, you can also [download the binaries](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22net.automatalib.distribution%22) of the AutomataLib, with and without its dependencies.
+If you are not using any build management, you can also [download the binaries](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22net.automatalib.distribution%22) of AutomataLib, with and without its dependencies.

 [Examples](https://github.com/LearnLib/automatalib/tree/develop/examples/src/main/java/net/automatalib/example){: .btn .btn-sm .btn-outline-primary}
 [Wiki](https://github.com/LearnLib/automatalib/wiki){: .btn .btn-sm .btn-outline-primary}